 - The evacuated crankcase air is displaced by clean, filtered air which is drawn from the engine’s air intake and passed through to the crankcase.

 - Meanwhile, the contaminated air (blow-by) passes through the intake manifold and into the combustion chamber, where it leaves harmful deposits and reduces the octane rating of the air/fuel mix when it is ignited and then passed through the exhaust.

-What is an oil catch can?
+What is a Mustang oil catch can?

 First, I would like to preface this with my history with the fine folks over at UPR.
 I have been using UPR Products catch cans for a few years now.
 I had one on my 2011 Mustang GT and my current 2015 ROUSHcharged Mustang GT.
 Since I am familiar with their catch cans I will be using their line of products as examples.
-On my 2015 Mustang GT, I have both the passenger and driver side catch cans installed.
+On my 2015 Mustang GT, I have both the passenger and driver-side catch cans installed.

 An oil catch can is exactly what is sounds like.
 A CAN that CATCHES OIL!